Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

-Indeed, the fact that gravity can be included into the Schördinger equation in this way has been experimentally verified.
+Indeed, the fact that gravity can be included into the Schrödinger equation as in Eq.~\eqref{eq:Schrodinger:equation} has been experimentally verified.
 In their pioneering experiment, Colella, Overhauser, and Werner (COW) demonstrated that neutrons passing through the Earth's gravitational field acquire a phase-shift that can be observed through interference~\cite{colella1975observation} (with the initial theoretical proposal outlined in~\cite{overhauser1974experimental}).
-This effect is sometimes referred to as \textit{gravity induced quantum interferrence}.
+This effect is sometimes referred to as \textit{gravity induced quantum interference}~\cite{rauch2015neutron}.

 For the description of the COW experiment, we follow~\cite{abele2012gravitation}.
 The neutrons are placed into a superposition of two spatial locations.
-Each branch then traverses a path at two different heights above the earth.
+Each branch then traverses a path at two different heights above the Earth.
 The two paths enclose a parallelogram (see the original sketch of the experiment in Fig.~\ref{fig:COW:experiment}).
 One branch of the superposition takes the upper path $A \rightarrow C \rightarrow D$, and the lower branch takes the path $A \rightarrow B \rightarrow D$.
+The momentum of each neutron is determined through energy conservation, which dictates that the sum of the kinetic and potential energy must remain the same:

-The difference in height between the two paths means that the momentum $p = \hbar k$ on the higher path must be less than that of the lower path $p_0 = \hbar k_0$.
-As a result, the neutrons on the higher path rotate faster, because the potential energy is higher.
-The phase difference $\Delta \Phi_{\mathrm{COW}}$ between neutrons traveling along the two different paths is given by
+where $m_n$ is the neutron mass, $g$ is the gravitational acceleration, and $H(\phi)=H_0 \sin(\phi)$ is the height which depends on the orientation of the setup $\phi$ (i.e., $\phi=\pi/2$ corresponds to the maximum height difference $H_0$, i.e., the height difference between the segments AB and CD for vertical orientation).
+The difference in height between the two paths means that the momentum $p = \hbar k$ on the higher path CD must be less than the momentum $p_0 = \hbar k_0$ on the lower path AB.
+The corresponding accumulated phase difference $\Delta \Phi_{\mathrm{COW}}$ between the two different paths is given by

-where $\Delta k = k - k_0$, $S$ is the path length traveled by the neutrons, and $q_\mathrm{COW} = \lambda m_n^2 g A_0/\hbar^2 $ is a geometric factor that arises from the parallelogram setup, with $A_0 = H_0 S$ being the area and where $\lambda$ is the wavelength of the neutron beam, and where the angle $\phi$ is defined as the offset to the initial beam trajectory (see Fig.~\ref{fig:COW:experiment}).
-The resulting phase difference leads to destructive and constructive interference between the neutrons as are rejoined at the end of their trajectories.
-The branch of the superposition that follows the higher path sees a weaker gravitational potential from the earth by size $m_n g H(\phi) = m_a g H_0 \sin(\phi)$, where $m_n$ is the neutron mass, $g$ is the acceleration of the Earth, and $H_0$ is the height difference.
-The momentum of each neutron is determined through energy conservation, which dictates that the relative kinetic energy and potential energy between the two trajectories must remain the same: